 The cockpit is available on Ubuntu’s official repositories.
 The installation is as simple as running a one-liner set of commands:

 Then, start the service and finally, check the service status:

 sudo systemctl start cockpit sudo systemctl status cockpit

 If you are running a firewalld on the system, you need to open the cockpit port 9090 in the firewall:

 sudo ufw allow 9090/tcp

 Step 4.
 Accessing Cockpit from Browser.

-By default, Cockpit includes a self-signed SSL/TLS certificate and can be access via the browser using the address,
+By default, Cockpit includes a self-signed SSL/TLS certificate and can be accessed via the browser using the address,

 https://your-ip-address:9090.
-By default Cockpit is configured to allow logins using username and password of any local account on the system.
+By default, Cockpit is configured to allow logins using the username and password of any local account on the system.

 That’s all you need to do to install Cockpit on Ubuntu 20.04 LTS Focal Fossa.
 I hope you find this quick tip helpful.
 Don’t forget to share your valuable queries/suggestions in the below comment box & also drop your worthwhile feedback.